-Creative work can be an indispensable tool in the process of individuation, assisting the therapeutic relationship.
+We take special note of our dreams and their messages, for they assist us in restoring the connection to our deep symbolical life.
+Creative work can be an indispensable tool in this process of inner growth, assisting the therapeutic relationship.

-Creativity is the life-force itself, and the whole process of individuation is aimed at the restoration of the relationship to that central creative force at the core of one’s being.
+Creativity is the life-force itself, and the process of inner growth is aimed at the restoration of the relationship to that central creative force at the core of one’s being.

-The work that we do in the analytical relationship aims at freeing trapped energy.
 Developing a conscious relationship to one’s creative work does not mean analysing it intellectually, but learning to relate to the world of images in a meaningful way.
-A conscious relationship with creative work has the ability to nourish, support and contain the personality.
+A conscious relationship to one’s creative work has the ability to nourish, support and contain the personality.